cheklinim/seminar3_3136_3137/instruction_git.md

 ### Commands push, pull, fork, pull request

-When local and remote repositories linked, you can work with your file on computer
+When local and remote repositories linked, you can work with your file on computer.
+To upload modified file on GitHub use command:

+    git push